 - For iDevices, go to Settings > WiFi > Tap Your Network’s Name > Under DHCP Tab press “Renew Lease”

 When you renew your lease, your iDevice searches for a new IP address on your network.
 Leases on IP addresses also run out–this is normal behavior.
-When a lease runs out, your internet service provider may change the device’s IP address.
+When a lease ends, your internet service provider may change the device’s IP address.
 But don’t worry, your router and modem automatically update this renewed IP address.
 Renewing leases helps to kickstart your device back into your WiFi network.
-That’s why renewing your DHCP lease helps alleviate problems connection to a WiFi network.
+That’s why renewing your DHCP lease helps alleviate problems connecting to a WiFi network.